GeneralProducts/day-of-code/_posts/2018-08-30-introduction.md

 * an editorial assistant who controlled Excel with VBA
 * an editorial assistant who consumed an API to create a website https://jamie-reece.github.io/side-project-summer/
 * a metadata manager who wrote a React app
-* a number of people got familiar with HTML and untangled their in-house ONIX XML
+* a number of people who got familiar with HTML, and some who untangled their in-house ONIX XML
-* an editor wrote Rails apps
+* an editor who wrote Rails apps
 * a marketing assistant who used XSLT to parse his ONIX to produce marketing sheets in InDesign.

 The people who participated in #SideProjectSummer were publishers using code to solve their immediate publishing problems.
 That pragmaticism, rather than "learning to code" in the abstract, is crucial, and what we hope to encourage today.